 A quick summary of my approach to my own breast cancers

-I’ve had to know everything about each of my breast cancers (all three have been different).
+I’ve had to know everything about each of my breast cancers (all five have been different).
 I researched, studied, got second (and sometimes third) opinions, and based my treatment decisions on what I’d learned.
 I assumed the role of “Medical Team Captain” and (honest) I interviewed the practitioners I was referred to and decided whether or not I wanted them on my team.
 In short: my doctors worked for me, not the other way around.
 That might seem arrogant or blind-sided, but it was what brought me peace as I made my way through the difficult decisions that needed to be made.
 The more I knew, the more comfortable I was with my choices.

 My first breast cancer “mentoring”

 Shortly after my second breast cancer, a young woman was referred to me by a friend.
 The woman had already seen a surgeon and a chemotherapist and she was afraid of the surgery as well as the recommended follow-up chemo.
 I suggested she get a copy of Dr. Susan Love’s Breast Book — my first guidebook for making my way through the jungle of breast cancer care.
 But it turned out she didn’t want to read it: she just wanted to tell me how she felt and wondered aloud about what to expect.